himanshumaurya0007/PRODIGY_WD_03/README.md

 ## Usage

-Choose your game mode (Player vs. Player or Player vs. AI) and click on the cells of the grid to place your markers.
+Click on the cells of the grid to place your markers.
 Strive to create a sequence of three markers in a row, either horizontally, vertically, or diagonally, to win the game.
 If all cells are filled without a winner, the game ends in a draw.
 Use the reset button to start a new game at any time.

 ## Contributing